billkarsh/SpikeGLX/sglhome/docs/help/imroTables.md

 To apply your own imro table, open any ShankViewer `Edit` tab and `Load` your table file.

-> Note: If your site selection pattern isn't a `canonical` pattern, that is, it cannot be duplicated by the site selection tools offered in the ShankViewer, then ShankViewer will disable its pattern editing features so you won't accidentally ruin your custom pattern.
+> Note: If your site selection pattern isn't able to be duplicated by the site selection tools currently offered in the ShankViewer, then ShankViewer will disable its pattern editing features so you won't accidentally ruin your custom pattern.

 > Note: When you load your own imro table file for a new run, you'll want to select the default option in the `channel map` table column on the `IM Setup` tab.
 The default channel map will order your graphs from the tip of the probe to the top (base) according to your imro table.

-## Terminology
+# Terminology

-### Part Number (pn)
+## Part Number (pn)

 Probe models each have an identifying imec catalog part number (pn) usually starting with "NP."
 For example, a commercial 2.0 4-shank probe without